Blueratzxk/Accordion_cpp/README.md

 ```

-5. Move `Accordion_cpp/accordion/` to the home directory and check the Accordion is able to run.
+5. Move `Accordion_cpp/accordion/` to the home directory and check if the Accordion is able to run.
 ```
 cp -r Accordion_cpp/accordion/ ~/
 cd ~/accordion/